dnk8n/reproduce-ansible-issue-72719/README.md

 11. End process by `kill -s HUP <pid>` where `<pid>` is from the previous step

-12. Note that process in the initial shell now continues despite warnings of the form:
+12. Note that process in the initial shell now continues successfully despite warnings of the form (keep hitting Enter at prompts):

 ```
     amazon-ebs: TASK [Gathering Facts] *********************************************************